Site icon EmbedSocial

 Here is what one of the large enterprises using EmbedSocial benefits the most:

-The auto-respond is a good way to respond to reviews that have a particular rating.
-This suto message can be useful, especially if there is a problem, and can respond to 1-star reviews with more directions on how to further connect with a team that is responsible for managing issues.
+The AI review auto-responder is a good way to respond to reviews that have a particular rating.
+This short message can be useful, especially if there is a problem, and can respond to 1-star reviews with more directions on how to further connect with a team that is responsible for managing issues.

 Strategy for managing Google reviews for multiple locations (checklist)